aws-samples/inspector2-enablement-with-cli/README.md

 `jq` is used in the script, so please install [jq](https://stedolan.github.io/jq/download/).

 #### 2.1.3.
 [OPTIONAL] Using AWS CloudShell
-Launch AWS CloudShell required AWS accounts and in a region that support it as described on [this page](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html).
+Launch AWS CloudShell as outlined in [this page](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html).

 Download the code by executing on CloudShell: